Thai Peanut Satay Sauce Recipe

 • Keto/Low Carb – make as per this recipe, which already excludes sweetener.
 If you prefer some sweetness, use Swerve Brown Sugar Replacement.

-Easy Thai Peanut Sauce in a bowl next to lettuce wraps
+Thai Peanut Sauce in a bowl on a board with lime slices.

-Thai Peanut Satay Sauce Recipe
+Storing Peanut Sauce

-Easy Thai Peanut Sauce in a bowl next to lettuce wraps
+Easy Thai Peanut Sauce in a bowl next to lettuce wraps.

 5 from 1 vote

-Easy Thai Peanut Sauce
+Thai Peanut Sauce

 Ingredients